Gaussian polytopes: a cumulant-based approach: Moment estimates

 Moreover, with \eqref{Lokalisierung1}, \eqref{UngleichungFakultät2}, \eqref{InequalityExponential1} and the fact that $i^2\ge i+1$ for all $i\ge 2$ we get

 Combining \eqref{1}, \eqref{2} and \eqref{3} we see that $T_1$ is bounded as follows:

 Combining the estimates for $T_1$ and $T_2$ yields

 Because of \eqref{j=0} this bound clearly holds for the functional $\xi_{f_0}$, too.
-Finally, the additional exponential term appears in the same way as for the defect volume functional by conditioning on the event that the point $x=(0,h)$ belongs to the extreme points of $\Psi^{(\l)}$.
+Finally, the additional exponential term appears in the same way as for the defect volume functional by conditioning on the event that the point $x=(0,h)$ belongs to the extreme points of $\Psi^{(\la)}$.
 This completes the proof of the first part of the proposition. \end{proof}

 \begin{proof}[Proof of Proposition \ref{Momente} (ii)] Next, we turn to the second assertion and we consider the defect volume functional $\xi_V$ first.
 The first inequality is trivial, since without the constraint to the cylinder the value of the functional can only increase.
-Moreover, we get with H\"older's inequality and \eqref{UngleichungFakultät} that the second expectation is bounded from above by {\allowdisplaybreaks } The trivial estimate $2(d-1) + d \le 4d$ implies the last inequality.
+Moreover, we get with H\"older's inequality and \eqref{UngleichungFakultät} that the second expectation is bounded from above by

+The trivial estimate $2(d-1) + d \le 4d$ implies the last inequality.
 Finally, we consider the functionals $\xi_{f_j}$ with $j\in\{0,\ldots,d-1\}$.
 Instead of using the bound \eqref{eq:NMoment1}, it is more convenient to work with

 which holds because of $p(d-1)j + 1 \le pdj$ if $j\ge 1$ and trivially also for $j=0$.
 Then a similar computation as for the volume functional completes the proof. \end{proof}

 \begin{remark} In the step before the last step in the proof of the previous proposition one could also use the better estimate $2(d-1) + d \le 3d$.
 But since we need an exponent out of the natural numbers after taking the square-root, we directly work with the upper bound $4d$. \end{remark}